angular/angular/aio/content/guide/architecture-next-steps.md

 * [Deployment](guide/deployment): Learn techniques for deploying your Angular application to a remote server.

-* [Security guidelines](guide/security): Learn about Angular's built-in protections against common web-app vulnerabilities and attacks such as cross-site scripting attacks.
+* [Security guidelines](guide/security): Learn about Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.

-* [Internationalization](guide/i18n): Make your app available in multiple languages with Angular's internationalization (i18n) tools.
+* [Internationalization](guide/i18n): Make your application available in multiple languages with Angular's internationalization (i18n) tools.

-* [Accessibility](guide/accessibility): Make your app accessible to all users.
+* [Accessibility](guide/accessibility): Make your application accessible to all users.

 ## File structure, configuration, and dependencies